hannibunny/orbook/objectrecogniton/recognition/objectrecognition.md

 1. Initialisation: Define branching-factor $k$ and maximum depth $L$.
 Set current depth $l=1$.
 2. Apply k-means algorithm to training-set in order to determine k different clusters in depth $l=1$.
 3. Determine for each subregion in depth $l$ the subsetset of training-data, which is assigned to this subregion.
-3. Apply k-means algorithm to each of the subregions in depth $l$, by applying the subregion-specific traning-subset.
+3. Apply k-means algorithm to each of the subregions in depth $l$, by applying the subregion-specific training-subset.
 In this way new subregions for depth $l+1$ are generated.
-The umber of subregions in depth $l+1$ is $k$ times the number of subregions in depth $l$.
+The number of subregions in depth $l+1$ is $k$ times the number of subregions in depth $l$.
 4. Set $l := l+1$ and continue with step 3 until $l=L$